comprna/RATTLE/README.md

 ## Polishing step

-In this last RATTLE step, transcript consensus sequences and gene definitions are reassessed to perform a cluster refinement using the same RATTLE metrics, and to obtain a final set of transcripts, consensus sequences, and abundances.
+In this last RATTLE step, transcript consensus sequences and gene definitions are reassessed to perform a cluster refinement using the same RATTLE metrics, and to obtain a final set of transcripts, consensus sequences (transcript_clusters), abundances (total_reads) and labels.

 ```
 $ ./rattle polish -h